Life Is Strange 2: Plot

 Sean wakes from a coma two months later under FBI custody.
-He finds a letter from Jacob (David Valdes), one of the farmworkers, which states Jacob found Daniel after the accident and took him to his hometown of Haven Point, Nevada.
+He finds a letter from Jacob (David Valdes), one of the farmworkers, in which he writes that he found Daniel after the accident and took him to Haven Point, Nevada – an isolated commune where he was raised.
 Sean escapes from custody and travels to Haven Point.
-There, he finds Daniel has been taken in by Lisbeth (Victoria Hansen), the leader of a religious cult who is presenting Daniel's powers as a divine gift to convert her followers.
+There, he finds Daniel has been taken in by Lisbeth (Victoria Hansen), the leader of a religious cult, who is presenting Daniel's powers as a divine gift to gain devoted followers and manipulate Daniel into submission.
 After an initial attempt to recover Daniel, Sean meets Karen, whom Jacob had also contacted for help.
 Sean and Karen begin to reconnect and establish a plan with Jacob to save him.
-They ultimately convince Daniel to come with them, but Karen may burn down the church in the process.
+They ultimately convince Daniel to come with them, and the church burns down.

-Sean and Daniel travel with Karen to the secluded community of Away, Arizona, where Sean makes the last arrangements to cross into Mexico.
-Sean befriends David Madsen (D.W.
-McCann), a former security officer from Arcadia Bay, Oregon, (Note: David first appeared in Life Is Strange as the step-father of Chloe Price, one of the main characters of the game.
-The player is asked which of the two endings of Life Is Strange they opted for, which is reflected in Sean's discussion with David.) who suggests that Sean turn himself over to the authorities for a better outcome for him and Daniel.
-Authorities have tracked their location, but Karen allows her sons to escape by staying behind to be arrested.
-They arrive at the Mexico–United States barrier, which Daniel breaks open with his powers.
-Before they can cross, Daniel is wounded by a bullet from two vigilantes, and the group is soon captured by the local police.
-Daniel breaks Sean out of interrogation and the two flee to a Mexican port of entry, but find it blockaded by FBI and United States Border Patrol agents.
+Sean and Daniel travel with Karen to the secluded community of Away, Arizona, and spend the next seven weeks resting, having fun, and making last arrangements before crossing into Mexico.
+Sean befriends a few residents, including David Madsen (D.W.
+McCann) – a former security officer from Arcadia Bay, Oregon.
+(Note: David first appeared in Life Is Strange as the step-father of Chloe Price, one of the main characters of the game.
+The player is asked which of the two endings of Life Is Strange they opted for, which is reflected in Sean's discussion with David.)
+The brothers learn that authorities have tracked their location, but Karen allows her sons to escape by staying behind to be arrested.
+The two arrive at the Mexico–United States barrier, which Daniel breaks open with his powers.
+However, before they can cross, Daniel is abruptly wounded by a bullet from two vigilantes, and the group is captured by the local police shortly after.

-Sean must decide whether to surrender or attempt to cross the border, with the outcome depending on whether he raised Daniel with high or low societal morality through his past choices.
-If Sean chooses to surrender, he is either taken into custody while Daniel lives with Claire and Stephen before a reunion fifteen years later after Sean is released from prison, or he is killed when Daniel takes matters into his own hands by forcing them to cross the border which causes Daniel to grow up in Puerto Lobos alone and become a career criminal.
-If Sean chooses to cross the border, he will cross into Mexico with help from Daniel, who then either surrenders to the FBI and lives with Claire and Stephen while Sean lives in Puerto Lobos either alone or with Cassidy or Finn, or stays with Sean in crossing the border where the brothers open a garage in Puerto Lobos like their father had and use Daniel's powers to become career criminals.
+The next morning, July 4th, Daniel breaks Sean out of interrogation, and the two flee to a Mexican port of entry but find it blockaded by FBI and United States Border Patrol agents.
+Sean must decide whether he and Daniel should turn themselves in or use Daniel's powers to force their way through.
+The outcome of this decision depends on whether Daniel was raised to follow the rules of society (High Morality) or to put himself and Sean above all else (Low Morality).